Just 1,501 college students obtained a Criminal Justice & Corrections degree in Alabama in 2017 from approximately 11 different colleges.

 Any student pursuing a degree in Criminal Justice & Corrections needs to look into Columbia Southern University.
 Soon after getting their bachelor's degree, criminal justice students usually make around $31,893 in the first five years of their career.
 With over 20,000 students, Columbia Southern University is among the largest schools in the nation.

+Strong assistance for veterans and military members has earned Columbia Southern University top marks.
 You'll be able to meet others from many different ethnicities thanks to Columbia Southern University's diverse population.
-Around 90.0% of Columbia Southern University students are given some type of school funding.
 A virtual tour could be a good way to explore Columbia Southern University.

 Troy University is a good choice for students pursuing a Criminal Justice & Corrections degree.
 11.0% of undergrads at Troy University are criminal justice majors.
 Troy, Alabama delivers a stylish small-town ambiance for young people to learn in.

-About 75.0% of students submit ACT scores, with the typical score being in the 22 range.
 This school provides advanced degree programs for students who need to proceed after achieving a bachelor's degree.
+This school appeals to the best of the best, and the average SAT score of applicants is around 1,042.
 Find each of the vital specifics on Troy University by checking out their scorecard.

 It's difficult to beat University of South Alabama if you want to pursue Criminal Justice & Corrections as a major.
 Situated in Mobile, Alabama, this university is a good choice for students who thrive in a city atmosphere.

-Roughly 98.0% of applicants send ACT scores, with the typical score in the 22 range.
 Due to the diverse student body at USA, you should have numerous opportunities to meet students from all cultures.
+There is a graduate program obtainable for those who are intrigued.
 Get an idea of what being on campus at USA is really like by watching a few campus videos.

 University of North Alabama is among your top options if you want to study Criminal Justice & Corrections.
 University of North Alabama offers graduate degrees in criminal justice for those interested in an advanced degree.
 Placed in Florence, Alabama, this institution is a sound option for students who enjoy the thrills of a substantial city.